Victoire Loup: Books

-Published after the 2020 lockdown, À La Maison compiles 60 recipes anecdotes which reveal the culinary intimacy of world-famous chefs such as Pierre Gagnaire, Anne-Sophie Pic, Christophe Michalak, or Pierre Hermé.
+Published after the 2020 lockdown, À La Maison compiles 60 recipes and anecdotes which reveal the culinary intimacy of world-famous chefs such as Pierre Gagnaire, Anne-Sophie Pic, Christophe Michalak, or Pierre Hermé.
 100% of the sales profits from À La Maison are donated to the Paris-based charity Ernest, which distributes produce baskets to families in need.

 Cuites, based on an original idea by Human Humans and chef Arnaud Jourdan, lifts the veil on hangover recipes by the most famous chefs in France: Philippe Conticini, Alexia Duchêne, Juan Arbelaez, Michel Roth, etc. 60 MOF, Michelin-starred chefs, and bistronomy cooks tell the story of a particular evening and the dish that saved them the morning after.

 Chaud, the third opus with Human Humans, features the recipes which 60 chefs prepare to seduce someone: César Troisgros, Chloé Charles, Mory Sacko, Manon Fleury… Parity is strictly respected and the book shares personal anecdotes where each chef reveals the story behind their dish.

-Régalades, Victoire Loup’s first cookbook with Hachette Cuisine, lists the 500 best ingredients on the planet.
+Régalades, Victoire Loup’s first cookbook with Hachette Cuisine, lists the 500 best ingredients in the world.
 For each one, the book describes its history, what makes it unique, and how to cook it, with advice and recipes from numerous famous chefs.

 In October 2021, Human Humans announced that Victoire Loup’s cookbooks would now be copublished jointly with Hachette.
 Chaud inaugurates this capsule collection, and new editions of À la Maison as well as Cuites will be added to Hachette Cuisine’s catalog.